minimo6caracteres/tyron/engineering/README.md

 |------------------------------------------------------------------------------------------------|

 ```
-- [Hyperledger Aries](https://github.com/hyperledger/aries): Hosted at [The Linux Foundation](https://www.linuxfoundation.org/), the [Hyperledger](https://www.hyperledger.org/) open source projects focus on enterprise-grade blockchain deployments.
+- [Hyperledger Aries](https://github.com/hyperledger/aries): Hosted at [The Linux Foundation](https://www.linuxfoundation.org/), the [Hyperledger](https://www.hyperledger.org/) open-source projects focus on enterprise-grade blockchain deployments.
+Aries provides the cryptographic wallet with a decentralized key management system, as well as the communication protocol for off-chain interaction between blockchain clients.

 - [Sidetree Protocol](https://github.com/decentralized-identity/sidetree/blob/master/docs/protocol.md): Developed by the engineering-driven [Decentralized Identity Foundation](https://identity.foundation/), this protocol is meant to optimize DIDs throughput by batching multiple CRUD operations into one Sidetree transaction.
 The batch file gets stored in a DCAS (distributed content-addressable storage), an anchor file is created with its metadata, and the hash of the latter anchored on the blockchain.

 - [Decentralized Identifiers](https://w3c.github.io/did-core/): DIDs are a new type of Uniform Resource Locator (URL), that act as web addresses for digital identities anchored in a shared root of trust, such as a distributed ledger.
 This allows digital identities to interact in a verifiable way without introducing a centralized authority or a single point of failure.
 Combining distributed ledger technology (DLT) with a decentralized identity management system, you can enable users to create and manage their own identifiers.
 DIDs are being standardized by the World Wide Web Consortium (W3C).

-- [Substrate](https://substrate.dev): It is a blockchain development framework written in Rust and with a runtime image (the chain logic that includes the STF - state transition function) compiled with WebAssembly and stored on-chain.
+- [Substrate](https://substrate.dev): It is a blockchain development framework written in Rust and with a runtime image (the chain logic that includes the STF - state transition function) compiled to WebAssembly and stored on-chain.
 This allows **forkless upgrades**, a significant advantage compared to other blockchain platforms.
 Substrate leverages the [Rust implementation](https://github.com/libp2p/rust-libp2p) of [libp2p](https://libp2p.io), a peer-to-peer networking stack modularized out of the [InterPlanetary File System (IPFS)](https://github.com/ipfs/ipfs).
 Substrate is developed by [Parity Technologies](https://parity.io), the company behind the most popular Ethereum client and founded by Ethereum's co-founder, [Gavin Wood](https://twitter.com/gavofyork).
 Furthermore, Substrate provides support for **light clients** and **off-chain workers**.

 - [Rust](https://www.rust-lang.org): For the fourth year in a row, Rust is the most loved programming language according to the [Developer Survey Results 2019 by Stack Overflow](https://insights.stackoverflow.com/survey/2019).
 Rust is very fast and powerful, like C++ but for the 21st century.
 It has a growing open-source community, and its design is modern and [easy to learn](https://doc.rust-lang.org/book/foreword.html).